reizio/reiz.io/paper/source/evaluation.md

 evaluate the performance of `Reiz` by running similiar queries in Github Code Search \[@githubcodesearch\] grep.app \[@grepapp\] and Krugle \[@krugle\] and report back the amount of true / false positives.

+## Comparisons

 The method of evaluation is running the queries and analyzing the top 10 results.
-Some engines offer multiple matches per result, so for the sake of simplicity we'll count them as true positive if any of the matches are actually a true positive.
-Also the capture areas are ignored, since none of the competitors can successfully capture only the individual expression/statement that is being searched.
+Some engines offer multiple matches per result, and they will be marked as true positive if any of them are a true positive.
+We also discard match spans, since none of the competitors can successfully display the expression boundaries.

-## Comparisons

 Objective: search for a `len(...)` call